blackberry/OpenNebula-Carina/docs/INSTALL.md

 * Login to the VM with default username/password: carina/carina
 * Refresh the /var/lib/one/opennebula-carina with the latest version from Github
+*  mv /var/lib/one/opennebula-carina/etc/oneenv.conf  /var/lib/one/opennebula-carina/etc/oneenv.conf.bak
-* Edit /home/carina/etc/oneenv.conf to set the CARINA_IP parameter to
+* Edit /home/carina/conf/oneenv.conf to set the CARINA_IP parameter to
+  the IP address of the VM (NOTE: In current appliance the oneenv.conf still refers to CONTROLLER_IP, ONEENVD_PORT, ONEENVD_GS_PORT.
+Change these to CARINA_IP, CARINA_PORT, and CARINA_GS_PORT respectively)
+* Edit /var/lib/one/opennebula-carina/etc/system.conf to set DB_HOST and
-  the IP address of the VM
+  GS_REDIS_IP to the IP address of the VM (or 127.0.0.1)
+* sudo to root and Start up the Redis server if its not running: redis-server --daemonize yes --appendonly yes
 * The appliance is installed with OpenNebula 3.6 by default.
 If you are running older version of OpenNebula, install the appropriate client CLIs.
   Built binaries for OpenNebula 3.0 are provided in the /home/carina/dist
 * Edit the /var/lib/one/opennebula-carina/etc/global.rb with the resource pools/service specific to your environment
 * Create per-service accounts as required as described in step (I) above
+* Start up scheduler daemon /var/lib/one/opennebula-carina/misc/start-oneenvd-gs.sh (start the oneenvd for that service)
+* Start up per-service oneenvd daemon /var/lib/one/opennebula-carina/misc/start-oneenvd.sh (do this for each service account)